lafiyawr/RainbowThief/README.md

 The main scene is called "Rainbow 1" (Though I will probably change that soon).

 Again, most of the functionality is controlled by the timeline which is on the "TimelineManager" gameobject.
 The semantic code to setup the sky segmentation and spawn the rainbow when you tap the sky is on "SemanticManager".
-The script is called "SkySpawn4".
-(It will be renamed).
+The script is called "SemanticManager" as well.

 The fade in/out post processing code is on "Global Volume".
 The script is called "BWFade".